 International interest in SXSW began the second year due to many Austin and American bands finding their first success in Europe.
 Conversely, there was a lot of interest from SXSW registrants in the international bands who came to perform.
 SXSW now has offices in Ireland, Germany, Australia and Japan who help bring SXSW registrants to Austin.

-The music event has grown from 700 registrants in 1987 to over 16,000 registrants.
+The music event has grown from 700 registrants in 1987 to 28,000 conference participants.
 As Austin has grown and diversified, film companies and high-tech companies have played a major role in the Austin and the Texas economies.
 In 1994, SXSW added a film and interactive component to accommodate these growth industries.
-SXSW Film and SXSW Interactive events together attract approximately 32,000 registrants to Austin every March.
+SXSW Film and SXSW Interactive events together attract over 51,000 registrants to Austin every March.

 SXSW's original goal was to create an event that would act as a tool for creative people and the companies they work with to develop their careers, to bring together people from a wide area to meet and share ideas.
 That continues to be the goal today whether it is music, film or interactive technologies.
 And Austin continues to be the perfect location.